 - It is OK in the eyes of the law to favorably treat a disabled person than a nondisabled person.

 Basically there 6 types of disability discrimination and they include; direct discrimination, indirect discrimination, harassment, victimization, discrimination due to disability, failing to make adjustments.
 Let’s take a look at the common ones briefly.

 This is when a person treats you as a disabled person in a worse manner than he treats other non-disabled persons.
 For instance, if in a job interview you told the interviewer that you have multiple sclerosis and the employer decides to reject your application even though you’re more qualified for the job than others and you’re is been denied because of your medical condition, this is considered as direct disability discrimination.

 This mostly concern organizations that have a certain policy that affects disabled people when compared with other normal people that aren’t disabled.
 Indirect discrimination is considered unlawful, the only exception is that when the organization is able to provide proof that their policy is proportionate and they have a strong reason to use such policy against disabled persons.

-Indirect discrimination involves asking for pre-requisite in a job position which disabled people don’t have and that pre-requisite isn’t applicable in that job position.
-An example here is that asking for driving license for a job title when the job position doesn’t involve any driving at all, this show that disabled persons can’t apply even though driving isn’t required, in this case, it’s an indirect discrimination, but if the job position actually involves driving a bus or any other vehicle, that’s justified.
+Indirect discrimination involves asking for a pre-requisite in a job position which disabled people don’t have and that pre-requisite isn’t applicable in that job position.
+An example here is that requiring a driver’s license for a job title when the job position doesn’t involve any driving at all, this show that disabled persons can’t apply even though driving isn’t required, in this case, it’s an indirect discrimination, but if the job position actually involves driving a bus or any other vehicle, that’s justified.

 Failure To Make Adjustments